Perth-Artifactory/trainingTracker/README.md

 Formats a markdown table of approved operators based on whether a contact is in a configured TidyHQ group.

 Passing the special report name "all" will generate a report including a deduplicated list of all other reports.
-Specific groups can be excluded from this report by adding them to the special "exclude" group.
+Specific groups can be excluded from this report by adding them to the special "exclude" category.

 `markdown_report.py` will output a list of possible reports including their contents with human readable names rather than just IDs.
 The script will exit with an error code to catch it being executed without a report name accidentally in automations.